Degree Programs

 An entering student may quiz out of ENGLISH 1120 Exposition And Argumentation (3 hours) on the basis of Advanced Placement (AP) standing, through various examinations offered by the College-Level Examinations Program (CLEP subject exams) through the Missouri S&T placement examination program based on Missouri College English Test (MCET) and Cooperative School and College Ability Test (SCAT) scores.

-This requirement cannot be satisfied through foreign civilization courses which are taught in English.
-A student who has studied French or Spanish prior to enrolling in courses at Missouri S&T will be required to take a placement exam that will determine the appropriate course for his/her level of preparation.
+This requirement cannot be satisfied through world civilization courses which are taught in English.
+A student who has studied French or Spanish prior to enrolling in courses at Missouri S&T will be required to take a placement exam that will determine the appropriate course for their level of preparation.
 Students may not enroll in or receive credit for a course taken below their placement level.
 All course placement requires instructor’s approval.

-A student may receive foreign language credit by examination with a score of 3, 4, or 5 on the language or literature AP exam or with a score in the 75th percentile or above on the CLEP exam.
+A student may receive world language credit by examination with a score of 3, 4, or 5 on the language or literature AP exam or with a score in the 75th percentile or above on the CLEP exam.

-Upon approval of the department chair students seeking teacher certification may substitute 11-16 hours of certification courses for their foreign language requirement.
+Upon approval of the department chair students seeking teacher certification may substitute 11-16 hours of certification courses for their world language requirement.
 Students electing to make this substitution must complete the certification program to receive their chosen bachelors of arts degree.

+V. General Communications Requirements

 VI.
-General Education Communications Requirements

-VII.
 Experiential Learning Requirement

 All students at Missouri S&T are required to participate in appropriate experiential learning activities.
 Experiential learning refers to learning stimulated by a variety of structured activities that differ significantly from the traditional lecture format.
 Experiential learning activities are designed to require students to go beyond mastering basic skills and knowledge in the application of that material to problem solving challenges.
 These activities involve collaboration and reflective learning and allow students to learn in environments that align with their aptitudes.

-VIII.
+VII.
 Missouri Higher Education Civics Achievement Examination

 In accordance with the Missouri Senate Bill 807 (section 170.013.1), 'any student entering a public institution of higher education for the first time after July 2019 who is pursuing an associate's or bachelor's degree from such institution shall successfully pass an examination on the provisions and principles of American civics with a score of seventy percent or greater as a condition of graduation from such institution'.
 To satisfy this requirement at Missouri S&T, students access the exam through the Canvas site.
 This requirement will be listed in the degree audit system as "ALL STUDENTS ARE REQUIRED TO PASS A CIVICS EXAM PRIOR TO GRADUATION.
 EXAM IS AVAILABLE IN CANVAS" and listed on the transcript as 'Missouri Civics Examination'.